manell0/MileStone-1-Couronne/README.md

 - Have problem to fix a button style on my movie.html page
    - I found the solution on Stack Owerflow [Gold Pearl on stack Overflow](https://stackoverflow.com/questions/28261287/how-to-change-btn-color-in-bootstrap)

+- When I come back from validating my contact form, the form is not clean.
+   - Found the solution [On this page]( http://www.java2s.com/Tutorial/JavaScript/0200__Form/Resettingaformonpageload.htm).
+A JavaScript that i used

 # Technologies Used